 Windows Update is a free maintenance and support service for Microsoft Windows users that prevent new or potentially widespread exploits and includes service packs, software patches and updates for device drivers.

-How to download the latest Windows updates
+How to Download the Latest Windows Updates

-Install Windows 11 KB5051987 update
+Install Windows 11 KB5060842 update

 Here is how to check for and install Windows updates on your Windows 11 computer.

-- Right-click on the Windows 11 Start menu and choose Settings, Or you can press the Windows key + I to open the settings app directly
+- Right-click on the Windows 11 Start menu and choose Settings, or you can press the Windows key + I to open the settings app directly

 - Select Windows Update from the left side and hit the Check for Updates button.

-- If new Windows updates are pending, allow them to download and install on your device.
+- If new Windows updates are pending, you will notice “2025-06 Cumulative Update for Windows 11 Version 24H2 (KB5060842)” allows to download and install on your device.

-- Once done, you need to reboot your computer to apply the updates and make changes effective.
+- Once done, you need to reboot your computer to apply the updates and make the changes effective.

 Install Windows 10 KB5051974 update